The Swan Defined Risk Foreign Developed Fund

 Hedge the Equities

 Performance shown is historical and does not guarantee future results.
 Current performance may be lower or higher.
 Because share price, principal value, and return will vary, you may have a gain or loss when you sell fund shares.
 Performance assumes the reinvestment of dividends and capital gains.
 “Without sales charge” performance does not reflect the current maximum sales charge.
 Had the sales charge been included, the Fund’s returns would have been lower.
 Class I shares have no sales charge and may be purchased by specified classes of investors.
 The MSCI (Morgan Stanley Capital International) EAFE index comprises the MSCI country indexes capturing large and mid-cap equities across developed markets, excluding the U.S. and Canada.
 You cannot invest directly in an index or average.
 For performance information current to the most recent month end, please call (877) 896-2590.
 Maximum sales charge for Class A Shares is 5.50%.
-The fund’s investment adviser has contractually agreed to reduce its fees and/or absorb expenses of the fund, at least until December 14, 2019.
-The Fund’s total annual fund operating expenses after fee waiver are 2.16% for Class A, 2.91% for Class C, and 1.91% for Class I shares, respectively.* Without the fee waivers the Fund’s total annual operating expenses would be 2.26% for Class A, 3.01% for Class C, and 2.01% for Class I. Please review the fund’s prospectus for more information regarding the fund’s fees and expenses.
+The fund’s investment advisor has contractually agreed to reduce its fees and/or absorb expenses of the Fund, at least until December 14, 2019 (exclusive of any taxes, interest, brokerage commissions, dividend expense on securities sold short, acquired fund fees and expenses, or extraordinary expenses such as litigation or reorganization costs).
+The Fund’s total gross annual fund operating expenses are 2.26% for Class A; 3.01% for Class C; 2.01% for Class I. After the fee waiver the expenses are 1.65% for Class A, 2.40% for Class C, and 1.40% for Class I shares, respectively.
+Please review the fund’s prospectus for more information regarding the fund’s fees and expenses.
 These fee waivers and expense reimbursements are subject to possible recoupment from the Fund within the three years after the fiscal year end during which the fees have been waived or reimbursed, if such recoupment can be achieved within the foregoing expense limits.
 These agreements may be terminated only by the Fund’s Board of Trustees, on 60 days’ written notice to the Fund’s adviser.

 Randy Swan started Swan Global Investments in 1997, looking to supply investment management services that were not available to most investors.
 Early in his financial career, Randy saw that options provided an opportunity to minimize investment risk.

-Randy and co-portfolio manager Rob Swan have been managing the Funds since inception.
+Randy Swan and Rob Swan have been managing the Funds since inception.